-Priority housing selection will go to an undergraduate degree seeking student, maintaining full-time student status, not exceeded the minimum numbers of credits for their designated degree completion or lived in residency for maximum 8 academic semesters.
+Priority housing selection will go to an undergraduate degree seeking student, and maintaining full-time student status.

-Eligibility for housing selection is met with enrollment with at minimum 6 credit hours (on-line course(s) meets eligibility requirement) and who is without academic, disciplinary, or other infractions warranting exclusion from university housing.
-Applicants with less than 6 credit hours must submit a written request to the Director for review.
+Eligibility for housing selection is met with enrollment with a minimum 3 credit hours (in classroom or on-line) and who is without academic, disciplinary, or other infractions warranting exclusion from university housing.
+Online students are eligible for on-campus housing.
+Residents who transitions to an online student status during an academic year will be held to the Housing Occupancy Agreement originally entered.

-Students who have applied for May graduation will not be eligible to signup for housing or participate in room selection events for the following academic year without at minimum a submitted application for continued education after the completion of their current degree.
+Students who have applied for May graduation will not be eligible to sign-up for housing or participate in room selection events for the following academic year without at minimum a submitted application for continued education after the completion of their current degree.